isc-projects/stork/doc/usage.rst

 IP addresses and/or delegated prefixes to the clients.
 There may be one or more IP reservations for each host.

-The ``Subnet`` column contains the prefixes of the subnets to which the reserved IP addresses and prefixes belong.
+The ``Global/Subnet`` column contains the prefixes of the subnets to which the reserved IP addresses and prefixes belong.
+If the reservation is global, i.e. is valid for all configured subnets of the given server, the word "global" is shown instead of the subnet prefix.

 Finally, the ``AppID @ Machine`` column includes one or more links to Kea applications configured to assign each reservation to the